Rast & Gasser M1898

-The Rast & Gasser Model 1898 was a service revolver used by the Austro-Hungarian Army during World War I and various armies in World War II.
+The Rast & Gasser M1898 is a double-action, solid-frame revolver that served as the standard sidearm for the Austro-Hungarian Army from 1898 to 1918, including during World War I. It was chambered for the 8mm Gasser cartridge, which was specifically designed for this revolver.
+The M1898 was manufactured by the Austrian firm Rast & Gasser and remained in service throughout the war due to its durability and reliability under harsh conditions.

 History

+The M1898 was designed to replace the Gasser M1870 revolver, which had been in service since the 1870s.
+The Rast & Gasser revolver introduced several improvements, including a double-action mechanism, which allowed for faster and more efficient use in combat.
+The revolver used an 8-round cylinder, which was one of the distinguishing features compared to other revolvers of the time, most of which held six rounds.

+This model was adopted by the Austro-Hungarian Army in 1898 and saw widespread use during World War I. Although it was a solid and reliable weapon, it was eventually replaced by semi-automatic pistols after the war.

 180,000 copies were produced by the firm Leopold Gasser Waffenfabrik in Vienna from 1898 to 1912.
 Prior to the outbreak of the First World War, the M1898 was planned to be replaced in the Austro-Hungarian cavalry with the Roth–Steyr M1907, and in the infantry with the Steyr M1912.
-However production of newer pistols was insufficient and the weapon remained in service.
-It was specially-issued to NCOs, officers, and also as a secondary weapons for machine-gunners.
+However, production of newer pistols was insufficient, and the weapon remained in service.
+It was specially issued to NCOs, officers, and also as a secondary weapon for machine-gunners.
 In some armies it was used up through the Second World War, including Italy and Yugoslavia.
 The manufacturing quality and the strength of the solid-frame design made it a reliable and consistent military weapon.

 The M1898 was copied in Belgium by Manufacture d'Armes Liégeoise in the 7.62 Nagant caliber.